weibaohui/kom/README.md

 ## Introduction

-`kom` is a tool for Kubernetes operations that provides a range of functions to manage Kubernetes resources, including creating, updating, deleting, and retrieving resources.
-This project supports operations on various types of Kubernetes resources and can handle custom resource definitions (CRDs).
+`kom` is a tool designed for Kubernetes operations, serving as an SDK-level wrapper for kubectl and client-go.
+It provides a range of functionalities to manage Kubernetes resources, including creating, updating, deleting, and retrieving resources.
+The project supports operations on various Kubernetes resource types and can handle Custom Resource Definitions (CRD).
 By using `kom`, you can easily perform actions such as creating, reading, updating, and deleting resources, fetching logs, and managing files within PODs.

 ## **Features**